-To refrigerate unbaked empanadas, place them in a sealed container and store in the refrigerator for up to three days.
+To refrigerate unbaked empanadas, place them in a sealed container and store them in the refrigerator for up to three days.
 Refrigerated empanadas can be baked directly from the fridge; just add a few minutes to the cook time.

 To freeze unbaked empanadas, arrange the empanadas on a baking sheet and let freeze solid.
 Once frozen, transfer to a sealed container for freezer bag and freeze for up to three months.
-Frozen empanadas can be baked directly from the fridge; just add about five to eight minutes to the cook time.
+Frozen empanadas can be baked directly from the freezer; just add about five to eight minutes to the cook time.